Aviation Maintenance Technician Job Description Example

 An aviation maintenance technician is someone who carries out repairs and maintenance on all sorts of aircraft like airplanes and helicopters.

-His/her job description entails diagnosing mechanical and electrical issues in aircraft to get them running and functioning properly.
+The aviation maintenance technician job description entails diagnosing mechanical and electrical issues in aircraft to get them running and functioning properly.

 Aviation maintenance technicians are responsible for ensuring aircraft are in perfect working condition to be able to take off and land safely, by inspecting the engine and other parts of the aircraft.